cylorun/pulti/README.md

 - Grid-Mode, This will put all your instances in a grid on your desktop, so no obs needed.

+# Settings
+- Wall-Mode, Just normal wall.
+- Grid-Mode, This will put all your instances in a grid on your desktop, so no obs needed.

+- Taskbar-Height(px), This is used for grid mode so instances dont get stuck under the taskbar.
+- Instance-Format-Obs, If the instance format is incorrect or does not have a astrix(*) in the correct place, then the obs switching will not work properly.
+- Wall-Scene, If this not the same as your Wall/Resetting scene in OBS then the switching won't work.

 # Help
 **@cylorun** on Discord.